 - From April 2019, only businesses with turnover above the VAT threshold (currently £85,000) will be required to keep digital records and only for VAT purposes;

 - businesses will not be required to keep digital records, or to update HMRC quarterly, for other taxes until at least 2020.

 For the smallest businesses, who aren’t VAT registered, Making Tax Digital will be available on a voluntary basis.
 This means that they can choose when they wish to adopt the new practices.

 It’s worth noting that, since VAT already requires quarterly returns, no business will need to report to HMRC more regularly than they do now.
-In addition, with the requirement to keep digital records and update HMRC quarterly for other taxes delayed until 2020, businesses and landlords will have at least two years to become accustomed to the changes.
+In addition, with the requirement to keep digital records and update HMRC quarterly for other taxes delayed until 2020 at the earliest, businesses and landlords will have time to become accustomed to the changes.

 Read our full blog post, ‘More progress made with Making Tax Digital’ here.

-As part of its Making Tax Digital policy, HM Revenue and Customs (HMRC) has said most businesses will be required to use software and apps to keep their records and to update HMRC, on a quarterly basis, by 2020.
+As part of its Making Tax Digital policy, HM Revenue and Customs (HMRC) has said most businesses will be required to use MTD compatible software and apps to keep their records and to update HMRC via their digital tax account, on a quarterly basis, by 2020.

 We will update this page as and when new information is made available, or when we think there is something important that you should know, so please check back regularly.